Stagecoach Cumbria & Lancashire

 The Future

-Cumberland Council and Westmorland and Furness are both receiving funding from the Government’s Bus Service Improvement Plan Plus and funds diverted from HS2 specifically to improve bus services.
-We are working with them to identify where this funding can enhance existing services and launch new services that have a chance of becoming self-sustaining in the longer term.
+Both Cumberland Council and Westmorland & Furness Council are receiving funding through the Government’s Bus Service Improvement Plan Plus, alongside funds redirected from HS2.
+We’re working closely with them to strengthen existing routes and introduce new services that can become self-sustaining over time.

-We are looking to build on this partnership to transform how people get around Cumbria and put buses at the heart of their travel choices.
+Our shared ambition is clear: to transform how people move around Cumbria and put buses at the heart of everyday travel choices.

-The Government’s £2 fare cap on bus fares in England – £3 from January 2025 – has been a big plus for us too.
-Designed to encourage passengers back onto buses after Covid, it has seen adult fare-paying passenger numbers increase by about 10 percent and return to pre-pandemic levels.
+The Government’s £2 fare cap—rising to £3 from January 2025—has also been a major boost.
+Introduced to encourage passengers back after Covid, it has helped adult fare-paying passenger numbers rise by around 10%, returning to pre-pandemic levels.

-We’re keen to work with other Cumbrian businesses and we’d love to hear from you.
-Our Stagecoach Solutions team is on hand to help you find an easy and affordable way to help your staff get to work.
+We’re keen to work with other Cumbrian businesses and would love to hear from you.
+Our Stagecoach Solutions team can help you find simple, affordable ways to support your staff’s commute.

-Take a look at our website – https://www.stagecoachbus.com/ – and download the Stagecoach Bus app from Google Play or Apple’s App Store.
+Visit stagecoachbus.com or download the Stagecoach Bus app from Google Play or Apple’s App Store to find out more.

 Featured Gallery